-Individuals with disabilities are encouraged to participate in all college sponsored events and programs.
-If you need accommodations based on a disability, please contact the Resource Center at 509.542.4412 or the Washington State Relay Service for the Deaf and Hard of Hearing at 1.800.833.6384.
+Candidates requiring accommodations for the GED® examination are encouraged to contact the Pearson Vue Accommodations Team at 1.877.392.6433 or email accommodations@GEDtestingservice.com.
+Individuals participating in GED® classes at CBC who require accommodations, may contact the Resource Center at 509.542.4412 or the Washington Relay services for the Deaf and Hard of Hearing at 1.800.833.6384.